 At the same time, given the context of the Great War, Ledwidge’s poem could express the feelings of anyone who lost a loved one during that time.
 Keeping in mind that there were men and women who went to war from on troop ships and hospital ships, the gender of “you” and “me” could be either male or female.
 This potential openness of address gives the poem its power as a lament; it goes beyond a specific time and place to represent the feelings of anyone who has suffered from heartbreak and loss.

-To One Dead Symbols
+Symbols in To One Dead

-The Blackbird.
 The beautiful song of the blackbird can represent the poet’s voice and also the intentions of God toward humans.
 Ledwidge would have been familiar with the story of St. Kevin, a sixth-century Irish mystic who founded the abbey at Glendalough.
 Kevin is typically shown with a blackbird in his hand, which represents his compassion.
 One day, a blackbird came to rest in his open palm, which was raised to heaven.
 The bird laid an egg in his hand, thinking it was a nest.
 Not having the heart to remove the bird, Kevin let the bird and the egg remain until the young bird had fledged.
 Accordingly, blackbirds can denote the presence of God.

-Bluebells.
 Bluebells are wildflowers that grow in wooded areas.
 In Celtic legend, because of their diminutive size and bell shape, bluebells were used to call the fairies.
 There is a legend that if a human hears the sound from a swinging bluebell, someone close to them will die.
 In Victorian language of flowers, the bluebell represented constancy of the heart and everlasting love.

-The Ship.
 The ship is an important Christian symbol, and would have been known to Ledwidge through his upbringing in Catholic Ireland.
 The ship represents the Christian church.
 This symbol is based on a passage from the Book of Mark, in which Jesus and his disciples are crossing the lake from Galilee when a storm threatens to capsize the boat.
 Jesus calms the winds and the waves.
 The main body of a church where the congregation sits, is called the nave, from the Latin word navis, or ship.

 This simple poem reveals its complexity through symbols and allusions to Celtic mythology and Christianity.
 In a Christian interpretation, the blackbird and the bluebells call the young woman to her death, but promise everlasting life in heaven and the eternal love of Christ.
 From a secular point of view, the blackbird’s song stands in for Ledwidge’s poetic voice, and the bluebells represent his everlasting love for Ellie Vaughey.
 However, in the second stanza, the poet is more disillusioned, finding only “silence” where there should be comfort.
 The ship (Christianity) is absent.

-Ledwidge was in love with his friend’s sister, Ellie Vaughey and dedicated many poems to her.
+Francis Ledwidge was in love with his friend’s sister, Ellie Vaughey and dedicated many poems to her.
 Ellie broke off their relationship in 1913, citing that her family “owned land,” while Ledwidge was merely a laborer.
 She married John O’Neill in 1914 and moved to Manchester, England, but she died in childbirth one year after her marriage.
 Ledwidge was recovering from war wounds in a hospital in Cairo when he learned of Ellie’s death.
 This poem is an elegy for her, a lament for her death.